Don’t Worry about Cholesterol

+For years we were told to avoid cholesterol-containing foods.
+How were we misled?
 In the 1960s, researchers discovered that people with high blood cholesterol had increased rates of heart attacks.
 A lot of foods contain cholesterol, so some scientists assumed–without proof–that high blood cholesterol comes from eating too many cholesterol-containing foods, such as eggs, meat and dairy products.
 This assumption proved to be wrong.
-Your liver determines the level of cholesterol in your blood, and this is mostly genetically determined.
+Your liver makes most of the cholesterol in your blood.
+How much it produces is mainly genetically determined.
+The Scientific Advisory Committee to the FDA has concluded that cholesterol is not a “nutrient of concern,” a reversal from previous positions.

 Next Topic: The Difference between “Low Carb” and Low Glycemic Load